Your guide to healthy eating at restaurants

 Bakery/Café/Sandwiches (Think: Panera, Starbucks, Subway)

 They may promise fresh ingredients, bread baked daily, and sandwiches made to order, but what do you get at bakeries and sandwich restaurants?
-You may end up with sugar, starch, and fat, unless you are careful!
+You may end up with sugar, starch, carbs, and fat, unless you are careful!
 Luckily, you can usually get away with a healthy and filling meal.
+If you need helping with the amount of carbs in serving sizes, see our latest blog to help you portion control!

 Look for: Extra vegetables on sandwiches; salads with light dressing; broth-based soups with vegetables; lean proteins such as grilled chicken breast and egg whites; fresh fruit; low-calorie drinks such as decaf unsweetened green tea.